Work With Us

 How to Apply

 OGA applications are due in early March 2018.
 All interested graduate students are encouraged to participate in the Placement for Graduate Assistants (PGA) on the Auburn campus.
-Interested candidates must also complete the Housing application in addition to the PGA application.
 Preference will be given to students accepted in a graduate program at Auburn; however, an offer may be made contingent on an applicants acceptance to Auburn.
-If you have any questions regarding the OGA selection process, contact us.
+If you have any questions regarding the OGA selection process, contact AU Housing.

 Summer RAs and Conference Assistants (CAs)

 Housing hires a number of students to work throughout the summer as RAs and CAs.
 Information about how to apply for these positions is available here in the spring semester.
 Questions?
-Please send us an email with summer employment in the subject line.
+Please contact AU Housing by email with "Summer Employment" in the subject line.